What Is A Due-On-Sale Clause?

 - Divorce or legal separation: If the borrower files for divorce or legal separation, the property may be transferred to the spouse or child of the marriage without invoking the due-on-sale clause.
 However, the new owner must occupy the property for this to be the case.

-- Living trusts: If the property is transferred into a living trust, as long as the borrower continues to occupy the property and remains the beneficiary of the trust, the lender cannot force the borrower to pay off the mortgage on demand.
+- Living trusts: If the property is transferred into a living trust, as long as the borrower continues to occupy the property and remains the beneficiary of the trust, the lender can’t force the borrower to pay off the mortgage on demand.

 What If I Live In A Deed Of Trust State?

-- Title holder: The most obvious distinction is that deeds of trust require that a trustee be included in the real estate transaction.
+- Title holder: The most obvious distinction is that deeds of trust require a trustee be included in the real estate transaction.
 After a borrower finances and purchases a property, a trustee – who acts as a neutral third party – holds the title of the house or property as security until the borrower has repaid the entire loan.

 Regardless of these important differences, both mortgages and deeds of trust include due-on-sale clauses.
-So, it doesn’t matter which financing instrument your state uses when it comes to these acceleration provisions.
+So it doesn’t matter which financing instrument your state uses when it comes to these acceleration provisions.

 Due-On-Sale Clause FAQs

-The legal terms stipulated in a mortgage can be complex, so let’s go through and review some of the common frequently asked questions and concerns that due-on-sale clauses tend to raise.
+The legal terms stipulated in a mortgage can be complex, so let’s go through and review some of the frequently asked questions and common concerns that due-on-sale clauses tend to raise.

 The Bottom Line: Due-On-Sale Clauses Protect Lenders